Film / 5 Fingers (1952)

-- Femme Fatale: Countess Anna Staviska
+- Femme Fatale: Countess Anna Staviska.

-- Freakier Than Fiction: Although this did not come out until long after the film was made in 1952, Cicero/Diello's real-life counterpart, Bazna, was probably being fed information by the British Double Cross System.
+- Freakier Than Fiction: Although this did not come out until long after the film was made, Cicero/Diello's real-life counterpart, Bazna, was probably being fed information by the British Double Cross System.
 Or maybe that claim was a face-saving lie put together in 1962 by British Intelligence in cahoots with Bazna.
-That was when MI6 assisted Bazna in writing his memoirs (I was Cicero) as a riposte to the claim made in his German controller Moyzisch's memoirs (Who was Cicero?) that he and Cicero had fooled the British.
+That was when MI-6 assisted Bazna in writing his memoirs (I was Cicero) as a riposte to the claim made in his German controller Moyzisch's memoirs (Who was Cicero?) that he and Cicero had fooled the British.
 After the war, the real life Cicero tried to sue the West German government for back pay.

-- Historical-Domain Character: the German ambassador to Turkey, Franz Von Papen, formerly German Chancellor and Vice-Chancellor under Hitler, and one of the old-school German aristocrats who wrongly thought they could control Hitler if he were brought into the government.
+- Historical-Domain Character: The German ambassador to Turkey, Franz Von Papen, formerly German Chancellor and Vice-Chancellor under Hitler, and one of the old-school German aristocrats who wrongly thought they could control Hitler if he were brought into the government.
 The actor John Wengraf, ironically in real life a refugee from the Nazis, looked astonishingly like the historical Von Papen.
 Von Papen is played fairly sympathetically, as is another German character who really existed, Cicero's controller Ludwig Carl Moyzisch.